Ceiling paint and wall paint- are both of them different, or can you use them interchangeably?

 5. Types Of Wall Paints

 Oil-based paints are generally thicker and smoother to apply.
-They take slightly longer to dry and trap moisture under the paint coats that may cause rotting in the wall.
+They take slightly longer to dry and trap moisture under the paint coats which may cause rotting in the wall.
 But if you take care during the application process, such issues can be avoided.
 Oil-based paints require fewer coats to turn opaque and stick well to slightly sanded surfaces.

 However, working with them requires specialized gear because they emit strong fumes and VOCs that might be harmful when inhaled.
 So, always make sure that the room is adequately ventilated before you start painting a fresh coat.

-Wall paints are less viscous than ceiling paints, but within the category of paints, water-based are thinner than oil-based options.
+Wall paints are less viscous than ceiling paints, but within the category of paints, water-based is thinner than oil-based options.
 The good thing about water-based paints and finishes is that they dry faster and also prevent mold and mildew from growing on the walls.

 This is because water-based options are breathable and do not trap any moisture beneath them.
 Apart from that, they do not chip or peel easily and tolerate harsh sunlight without fading or changing color.